 Registration 9-10 AM.
 Sponsored by Palestine Eagles #3329

-Main Street Park Kids of all ages can have lunch with our Clowns
+Main St. Community Bldg.
+Kids of all ages can have lunch with clowns "Donations accepted but not necessary"

 Entertainment at the Pavilion with Shelby Jones